svn2github/icefaces-4-3/trunk/icefaces/ace/component/resources/icefaces.ace/jquery/ui/readme.txt

 ICE-9001: added support for 'handle' attribute to Dialog widget
 ICE-10190: fix to hide the datepicker root/placeholder node when aria-hidden="true"
 ICE-10261: added 'activeNoEvent' option to the Accordion widget to allow activating an accordion pane without triggering the 'changestart' event and without focusing on the pane header
+ICE-10290: use the relocated jQuery definitions in ice.ace.jq when jQuery global variable is no longer present (after jQuery.noConflict(true) was invoked)